gautam-kushwah/BigYellowTaxi/index.md

 The date was provided in a chr format, therefore it had to be converted into a usable format which was achieved through a R library called **lubridate**

-The data was downloaded in tsv format, since the free version of Shiny allows us to only work with files which are <5 mb, I used shell script to break it down into smaller files using shell and the following command
+The data was downloaded in csv format, since GitHub has a file size limit of 100 MB and prefers files less than 50MB, we used RStudio script to break it down into smaller files using the following command

 ```
+#Readin the file
+taxi <- read.table(file = "Taxi_Trips_-_2019.tsv", sep = "\t", header = TRUE, quote = "\"")

+#Retaining only necessary columns and removing unwanted ones
+taxi <- select(taxi, Trip.Start.Timestamp, Trip.Seconds, Trip.Miles, Pickup.Community.Area, Dropoff.Community.Area, Company )

+#Removing trips less than 0.5 and more than 100 miles and less than 60 seconds, and greater than 5 hours,
+taxi <- subset(taxi,  Trip.Miles >= 0.5 & Trip.Miles <= 100 & Trip.Seconds >= 60 & Trip.Seconds <= 18000 )

 #Splitting data file into smaller chunks
 no_of_chunks <- 15
 split_vector <- ceiling(1: nrow(taxi)/nrow(taxi) * no_of_chunks)